Q16. Which of the following is not true for Dieulfoy's lesion of the stomach?

 20) a

-Dumping Syndrome is caused when the pyloric sphincter is bypassed or removed occurring in 20% of cases after distal gastrectomy.
+Dumping Syndrome occurs when the pyloric sphincter is bypassed or removed, affecting approximately 20% of patients after distal gastrectomy.

-MOA- Rapid emptying of gastric contents (high in carbohydrates) in the duodenum.
-This leads to net fluid retention and release of VIP and serotonin.
+This condition results from the rapid emptying of gastric contents, particularly those high in carbohydrates, into the duodenum.
+This leads to net fluid retention in the intestines and stimulates the release of vasoactive intestinal peptide (VIP) and serotonin.